 Famous worldwide for its unique and entertaining productions, it is home to much-loved characters including Wallace & Gromit, Shaun the Sheep and Morph – as well as being the creative powerhouse behind dynamic and cutting-edge content for advertising partners, digital platforms, games developers and live experiences both at home and abroad.

-Nick Park was discovered by the founders of Aardman, Peter Lord and David Sproxton, at the National Film and Television School when he was working on his student film A Grand Day Out.
-Nick’s Oscar winning The Wrong Trousers, was Aardman’s first 30 minute film.
-Acclaimed world-wide and winner of over thirty awards, The Wrong Trousers has become one of the most successful animated films ever made.
+Nick Park was discovered by the founders of Aardman, Peter Lord and David Sproxton, at the National Film and Television School when he was working on his student film Wallace & Gromit: A Grand Day Out.
+Nick’s Academy Award® -winning Wallace & Gromit: The Wrong Trousers, was Aardman’s first 30-minute film.
+Acclaimed world-wide and winner of over thirty awards, The Wrong Trousers has become one of the most successful animated short films ever made.

-In 1995 Aardman produced Nick Park’s third Oscar winning film A Close Shave.
+In 1995 Aardman produced Nick Park’s third Academy Award® -winning film Wallace & Gromit: A Close Shave.
 An immediate success, it confirmed the studio’s reputation as well as establishing Wallace & Gromit as household names.

 To mass critical acclaim and outstanding box office results, Wallace & Gromit’s first feature film, The Curse of the Were-Rabbit was released by Dreamworks in October 2005.
 The film topped the box office charts in both the US and UK and garnered many prestigious international awards including the Academy Award® for Best Animated Feature Film and a BAFTA for Best British Film.